Jd1430/Blindness-Detection-Using-LLM-/README.md

 streamlit run app.py
 ```

-## 🖼️ Usage
+## 📸 Usage

-### 1️⃣ Enter Text
-- Paste a news article into the text area.
+- Upload a retina image using the sidebar.
-- Click **Check News** to analyze it.
-- The app will determine if the news is real or fake and provide reasoning.

-### 2️⃣ Enter URL
+- View AI prediction with confidence.
-- Provide a URL to a news article.
+- Click "Explain Diagnosis with AI" to get a simplified explanation.
-- The app will extract the content and analyze it using Google Gemini AI.
-- Click **Check News** to see the result.
+- Chat with the AI assistant to ask questions about the condition.

+## 📌 Notes
+- Ensure good-quality retina images for accurate results.
+- This app is not a substitute for professional medical advice.
+Always consult a doctor for official diagnosis or treatment.

 ## 🔗 Contact
 For any questions or collaborations, feel free to reach out: